eroux/owl-time-ext/README.md

 #### Use cases

+The use cases focus on Digital Humanities:
-- encoding a date indicated in a document
+- encoding a date indicated in a document (most of the time a year or a date)
 - encoding one or several possible interpretations for the Gregorian equivalent of a date

 ## Concepts

 Here is a list of concepts that we intend to cover:

+##### General perspective

+Although some details inevitably differ between the usage in different calendar systems, we consider that the general concepts of:
+- day
+- month
+- week
+- year

+are similar enough with those described in the OWL-Time ontology to use the related classes and properties directly, with no redefinition.

 ##### Month of the year